cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/emulation.md

 may glitch and stay off after resuming CloudpilotEmu from the background due to browser bugs.
 You can reenable audio by turning it off and on again.

+# Session settings

+The "Settings" option from the menu gives you access to the session settings.
+The settings are described in detail on the sessions tab help.

+# Performance issues

+CloudpilotEmu will automatically throttle the clock of the virtual device if your host is too slow to keep up.
+In this case an icon in the menu bar will appear to notify you.
+You can adjust the speed of your virtual device in the session settings in order to avoid this.

 # Keyboard input

 If you are using CloudpilotEmu on a device with a keyboard you can use the keyboard to